WARNING: Version 2.2 of Elasticsearch has passed its EOL date.

 10%, meaning that

-10%of the total heap allocated to a node will be used as the indexing buffer size shared across all shards.
+10%of the total heap allocated to a node will be used as the indexing buffer size.

 index_buffer_sizeis specified as a percentage, then this setting can be used to specify an absolute minimum.
 Defaults to